bmogil/kickstarter-analysis/README.md

   * ![COUNTIFS() Formula](Module_1_Kickstarter Analysis/COUNTIFS_Formula.png)
 4. Lastly, I populated the rest of the columns appropriately using the SUM formula.
 ---
-### Deliverable 2 Challenges
+### Deliverable 2 Challenges:
 1. I had no challenges for deliverable 2.
 However, if I am brainstorming what challenges there could have been, I would say creating the correct COUNTIFS statement could have been challenging if I hadn't frequently used this specific function during my past Summer internship.
 ---
 ## Results
 ---

-### Two Conclusions I Drew Based on the Theatre Outcomes by Launch Date Analysis
+### Two Conclusions I Drew Based on the Theatre Outcomes by Launch Date Analysis:
 1. The months of May and June clearly share a strong correlation with successful campaigns.
 Therefore, I would recommended Louise launch her campaign sometime in May or June.
 2. It seems that the month of December would be the worst time for Louise to launch her camapaign because December possesses the highest percentage of failed outcomes.

-### One Conclusion I Drew from the Outcomes Based on Goals Analysis
+### One Conclusion I Drew from the Outcomes Based on Goals Analysis:
 1. One conclusion I would like to draw from this analysis revolves around the successful campaign percentage difference between two separate ranges.
 Specifically, campaigns with a goal of less than $1000, between $1000-$4999, and between $5000-$9999.
 Campaigns with a goal of less than $1000 had a success rate of 75.81%, while those with a goal between $1000-$4999 had a success rate of 72.61%.
 Moreover, the next bucket ($5000-$9999) had a success rate of 55.03%.
 Additionally, it is clear that Louise wants to raise more than $1000.
 Therefore, given the 17.58% drop in successful campaigns between the $1000-$4999 goal and the $5000-$9999 goal, I strongly recommend Louise remains in the $1000-$4999 campaign goal range.
 ---